mavera12/EHR/Generic-Module-Framework:-States.md

 ## Observation

 The `Observation` state type indicates a point in the module where an observation is recorded.
-Observations include clinical findings, vital signs, lab tests, etc. The Observation state must come after an Encounter state in the module, but must have the same start time as that Encounter; otherwise it will not be recorded in the patient's record.
-See the Encounter section above for more details.
+Observations include clinical findings, vital signs, lab tests, etc.  `Observation` states may only be processed during an Encounter, and so must occur after the target Encounter state and before the EncounterEnd.
+See the [Encounter](#encounter) section above for more details.

 ### Observation Categories
 Common observation categories include: